auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 It is highly recommended to apply self-documenting tags on the server side as well as the client side.
-Unfortunately argon2 is not particularly secure in the sense of Adversarial Literate Programming, as none of it's bytestring inputs are required to compute its key-stretching phase.
+Unfortunately argon2 is not particularly secure in the sense of Adversarial Literate Programming, as none of its bytestring inputs are required to compute its key-stretching phase.

 Using the G3P, or it's simplified "foxtrot" variant, as a preprocessing